-This 5-week rotation provides students with clinical experience in an emergency medicine setting during which students refine their skills in performing the history and physical exam, ordering and interpreting diagnostic tests, and developing treatment plans for the diversity of patients in a typical emergency medicine practice.
-Where possible, students objectives guides student reading in preparation for written examinations at the end of the rotation.
+This 4-week rotation provides students with clinical experience in an emergency medicine setting during which students refine their skills in performing the history and physical exam, ordering and interpreting diagnostic tests, and developing treatment plans for the diversity of patients in a typical emergency medicine practice.
+Where possible, students participate in grand rounds, noon conferences and other clinically relevant didactic presentations.
+A set of cognitive objectives guides student reading in preparation for written examinations at the end of the rotation.